-Online Manual (5%): Regular usage of the electronic manual is required and will be monitored.
+Online Manual (5%): Regular work with the material on the iLrn website is required and will be monitored.
 All students should complete at least 10 online exercises per chapter.
 Students should note that a direct correlation has been observed between final grade in the course and regular completion of the manual exercises, with students who work regularly on the manual generally attaining higher grades in the course.

 Tulane University, Spanish & Portuguese Dept., 304 Newcomb Hall, New Orleans, LA 70118 504-865-5518 email@example.com